NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ## Matias

 ## Nick
+When looking at the various models used within the linear regression format, there
 | Models  | ARMA(1,1) | GARCH(1,1) | ARDL(1,1) |
 |---------|----------|-----------|----------|
 | **AIC** | -546.940 | -533.7 | -789.4 |